4awpawz/fusion.ssg.web/src/templates/docs/htmldocuments/pages.md

 </section>

-Every HTML document that fusion.ssg generates requires a <a href="{baseURL}/docs/htmldocuments/templates">template</a> and every template <em>associates</em> with a page using the <em>page</em> <a href="{baseURL}/docs/htmldocuments/frontmatter">front matter</a> property.
-Pages associated with templates provide the HTML document with their own content as well as its overall <em>structure</em>.
+Every HTML document that fusion.ssg generates requires a <a href="{baseURL}/docs/htmldocuments/templates">template</a> and every template <em>associates</em> with a page using the  <a href="{baseURL}/docs/htmldocuments/frontmatter">front matter</a> <em>"page"</em> property.
+Pages provide HTML documents with their own content (if they have content) as well as their overall <em>structure</em>.
 Pages associated with templates with content will have their <a href="{baseURL}/docs/htmldocuments/tokens#template-tokens">template tokens</a> replaced by the template's content.

-<p class="info">A page can have only one template token and it should be placed anywhere within the page that makes sense for the HTML document.</p>

-<p class="info">Pages without template tokens are also valid, they provide their own content, and are convenient for <em>one-off</em> pages.
-Their associated template's content, if any, is ignored.</p>
+A page can have only one template token and it should be placed anywhere within the page that makes sense for the HTML document.
+Pages without template tokens are also valid, they provide their own content, and are convenient for <em>one-off</em> pages.
+Their associated template's content, if any, is ignored.

 <article>
     <header>